Frequently Asked Questions

-We offer three different wedding packages.
-If you book Package 2 or 3 there is no additional cost for an engagement session.
+Most of our packages include an engagement session at no additional cost.
 If you would like to do a cool destination for your engagement (i.e Yosemite), we will add a small travel fee to cover gas!

 What gear do you bring with you?